intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd_functions.md

 auto vec_b = block_load<float, 16>(f32_ptr + 1, props);
 ```

-Cache-hint properties (if passed) currently add the restriction to the target-device, it must be Intel® Arc Series (aka DG2) or Intel® Data Center GPU Max Series (aka PVC).
+Cache-hint properties (if passed) currently adds a restriction on the target-device, it must be a Intel® Arc Series (aka DG2) or Intel® Data Center GPU Max Series (aka PVC).

 ## block_load(...) - fast load from a contiguous memory block
 ```C++